liampshaw/beta-lactamases/scripts/README.md

 ## Default pipeline

-The default pipeline will take a multi-fasta file of sequences which are presume to all have a gene in common (e.g. an antibiotic resistance gene) present in one copy only.
+The default pipeline `runDefaultPipeline.py` is a python script that calls other scripts.
+It will take a multi-fasta file of sequences which are presumed to all have a gene in common (e.g. an antibiotic resistance gene) present in one copy only.
 The pipeline will extract a region of specified size (default: 5000 bases upstream and 5000 bases downstream) and then run pangraph and produce diagnostic visualizations of the diversity around the central gene.

 ```
 usage: runDefaultPipeline [-h] --fasta FASTA --gene GENE [--outputdir OUTPUTDIR] [--upstream UPSTREAM] [--downstream DOWNSTREAM] [--polish] [--panx]